*Quick Summary: The author writes about the highs and deep difficulties navigating various aspects of his schooling.*

 One incident in particular, I woke up on her couch, pants and underwear around my ankles, and her head in my lap.
 When she realized I was awake, she panicked and made me drink more of the drink.
 There are other similarly blurry memories in her car, outdoors, and elsewhere.
 Always with one or both of us at least partially unclothed.

 A more sober moment was on her birthday when she told me we were boyfriend and girlfriend.
 A pretty special feeling for a young boy who hadn’t had a real girlfriend yet.
 She then showed me a tennis bracelet in a gift box, gave it to me, and told me to give it back to her.
 When I did, she acted very surprised, and put on quite an act.
 The premise, I suppose, was that as her “boyfriend”, I’d given her the bracelet as a birthday gift.
 Then, I assume she wanted to “reward” me for being such a good “boyfriend” for buying her the bracelet.
 I remember that exchange clearly, and know now as an adult, it was confirmation for the rest of the partial intimate memories I have of her and that time.
 This was definitely not a normal teacher/student relationship.
 These visits ended after her real boyfriend stumbled across us in disgust one day.
 They argued, he ran off calling her names and saying he was going to call the police.
 She ran after him, and was gone for quite a while.
 It seemed like hours.
 I just pulled up my pants, sat in her living room, and took a nap, while the door to her apartment was wide open.
 When she finally came back she told me he wasn’t her boyfriend any more, but it didn’t matter because I was her favorite guy anyway.
 I may have been left with her once or twice after this incident, but not much more than that.
+I suspect she began to worry about being caught again.

 Most of these memories I’ve had all along, but some I’ve only recently “remembered”.
 Whether all of the more recently surfaced things actually happened is surely up for debate in my mind.
 Even I don’t know, and I was there.
-I just wasn’t alert enough to put the whole picture together as a child.
+I just wasn’t alert or worldly enough to put the whole picture together as a child.
 What I do know is that my original memories are damning enough, without the “memories” that came later.

 I told no one about all this until I was well into adulthood.
 Partly because I didn’t remember parts of it, partly because of a level of shame, and partly because I just didn’t know what was real.
 Not always being fully conscious for it made this whole thing so confusing.
 As badly as I’d like to confront this woman and stop her today, I truly cannot piece enough of it together in my mind to bring any sort of legal action, despite knowing beyond a doubt what she did was wrong.
 It is very frustrating.

 I experienced some big extremes in a two year period.
 I badly needed balance.
-After having a good few years in school, then having the incidents I described above, I was fortunate to have a few teachers in a row who helped to make things better.
-In fact, I got a teacher who showed me there could be that balance.
+After having a good few years in school, then having the incidents I described above, I was fortunate to have a few teachers in a row following that who helped to make things better.
+In fact, I got a teacher who showed me there could be a perfect balance.
 She showed me a proper level of appropriate teacher/student interest, challenged me to do more, and took a genuine interest in my education and life.
 In fact, we’re connected on social media today, over 30 years since she taught me.
 She made a difference, and I will always be thankful for her.
 Thank you Gail!
 You are one in a million!

 So to recap, a few good teachers, a good teacher who did bad things, a bad teacher who did virtually nothing, and a great teacher who helped me more than any other.
 All in a brief span; all by the time I was 12-13.
 What it reinforced in my mind was that education would be inconsistent and up to the whims of the educators.
 The system simply could not be relied upon, and the best way for me to navigate that was to take control of my own learning as best I could.
 Fortunately, I already knew that was how I learned best and most comfortably.

-Around this time, I had an incidents at Catholic school where the Priest offered me alcohol and tried to get a little too close to me, and an incident where I ran away from school in the middle of the day.
+Around this time, I had an incident at Catholic school where a Priest offered me alcohol and tried to get a little too close to me physically, and an incident where I ran away from school in the middle of the day.
 Add that up, and things were going downhill rather quickly.
 At home, my anxiety and anger were at an all-time high.
 I was dealing with intense self-hatred, out of control hormones, a tumultuous young spiritual life, and all of the normal quirks of being a teen.
-On top of that, my hatred of school caused real, physical ailments every Monday.
+On top of that, my hatred and anxiety of school caused real, physical ailments every Monday.
 Like clockwork I was sick on Monday morning.
 Genuinely sick.
 I would have real, measured body temperature increases of several degrees I was so worked up.
 Miraculously, I’d feel better and my temperature would normalize once the decision was made I could stay home for the day.
 If you can imagine it, this happened every Monday.

 My parents did the best they knew how, but by eighth grade I was a mess.
 The decision was made for me to be home-schooled.
 Part of the home-school process was testing to see what level I should be in.
 When the tests came back, everyone agreed I could get the next four years worth of work done in fairly short order.
 Some subjects I didn’t have to take any courses, as I’d tested high enough to graduate already.
 Not having to attend actual school with teachers and other kids seemed perfect to me, so I cooperated nicely, and wrapped up my final four years of school in a few weeks.
 What I wasn’t able to study my way through were the lessons in human interaction one normally learns at school in their teen years.
 Having been introverted and paralyzingly shy, I’m not sure how much I’d have learned had I been forced to do it anyway, but still, I lacked those basic people skills for a while afterwards.
 Instead of all that, I got a lot of extra time hanging around the house with my mom, my dogs, and my books until it was time to get a job.